 Specific Aims

-We propose to improve prediction and prevention of respiratory failure and death in hospitalized patients by inte- grating complex Bayesian hierarchical modeling into data imputation, patient triage and treatment implementation in electronic medical record based (EMR) surveillance.
+EXPAND SOMETHING LIKE THIS: Acute respiratory failure (ARF) requiring mechanical ventilation is common in hospitalized patients, and prolonged mechanical ventilation often leads to multi-organ failure and death in a third of patients [2, 3].
+We propose to improve prediction and prevention of respiratory failure and death in hospitalized patients by integrating complex Bayesian hierarchical modeling into data imputation, patient triage and treatment implementation in electronic medical record based (EMR) surveillance.

 Severe acute respiratory failure (ARF) requiring mechanical ventilation leads to increased mortality, in- creased cognitive and functional impairment.
-EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can re- duce morbidity, mortality and expenses: My mentor Dr. Gong is leading a two phase pragmatic trial: APPROVE, phase 1, develops a classical algorithm to identify patients at risk; PROOFCheck, phase 2, aims to improve out- comes by triggering an individualized prevention checklist for patients identified as at risk by APPROVE.
+EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can re- duce morbidity, mortality and expenses (REFS): My mentor Dr. Michelle Gong, is leading a two phase pragmatic clinical trial: APPROVE, phase 1, develops a classical algorithm to identify patients at risk; PROOFCheck, phase 2, aims to improve outcomes by triggering an individualized prevention checklist for patients identified as at risk by APPROVE.
+These studies will provide the substrate on which I propose my K01 application.

-Our Bayesian model may outperform the classical prediction model thanks to partial pooling.
+Our Bayesian model may outperform the classical prediction model owing to partial pooling.
 We pro- pose to fit a more complex hierarchical Bayesian prediction algorithm, (1) by allowing model parameters to vary between patients, between medical floors, services or institutions and (2) by modeling temporal effects, e.g. in- stitutional learning during trial implementation.
-We will outperform Dr. Gong’s classical prediction algorithm by (a) partial pooling and (b) modeling the rich spatial and temporal organization of our electronic medical records more realistically: Patients treated by the same team, in similar settings will show similar clinical trajectories and responses.
+We will compare this approach to the classical prediction algorithm being used in APPROVE?// (I wouldn’t say “outperform” if she’s your mentor) by (a) partial pooling and (b) modeling the rich spatial and temporal organization of our electronic medical records more realistically: Patients treated by the same team in similar settings will show similar clinical trajectories and responses.
 Especially in the subset with sparse or missing data, precision and accuracy of parameter estimates will be improved by partial pooling, because they are informed by data from all the other patients.

-Incomplete data limits prediction algorithms, poor compliance compromises effective interventions and outcomes research.
-With my co-mentor Dr. Hall, I will advance Bayesian data imputation using auxiliary data, a novel approach to overcome issues with missing at random assumptions.
+Incomplete data limits prediction algorithms, poor compliance compromises effective interventions and outcomes.
+With my co-mentor Dr. Charles Hall, I will use Bayesian data imputation using auxiliary data, a novel approach to overcome issues with missing and? random assumptions.
 Seasonal effects, changing population characteristics or provider behavior may limit prediction accuracy.
-We will update our model continuously with new patient information, adjust for seasonal effects and institutional learning.
-Last but not least, effective therapy only works if implemented; we will investigate what predicts provider compliance with our EMR-triggered alerts.
+We will update our model continuously with new patient data, adjust for seasonal effects and provider learning.
+Finally, we will investigate what predicts provider compliance with our EMR-triggered alerts.

 Implementation of Bayesian hierarchical modeling can be computationally challenging for Big Data.
-My co-mentor Dr. Gelman is leading the NSF-funded development of STAN.
+My co-mentor Dr. xx Gelman is leading the NSF-funded development of STAN SPELL OUT first use.
 STAN’s novel Hamiltonian Markov Chain Monte Carlo algorithm achieves much faster convergence and parameter estimation.

-With my exceptional and multidisciplinary team of mentors, I will integrate innovative approaches to data imputation with complex hierarchi- cal prediction models to form a "real time" EMR-based clinical decision tool.
+Given my exceptional and multidisciplinary team of mentors, I will integrate innovative approaches to data imputation with complex hierarchical prediction models to form a "real time" EMR-based clinical decision tool.
 We will overcome current limitations in Bayesian computational implementation for multi-center EMR-based outcomes research.
 This integration of pioneering statistical modeling with pragmatic EMR-surveillance constitutes the unique innovation of my proposal.

 Hypothesis: Hierarchical Bayesian modeling compared to the classical model improves imputation, prediction, prevention and compliance analysis in a pragmatic trial to prevent respiratory failure in hospitalized patients.